Propagation delay: Electronics

+All of these factors influence each other through an RC time constant: any increase in load capacitance increases C, heat-induced resistance the R factor, and supply threshold voltage increases will affect whether more than one time constants are required to reach the threshold.
+If the output of a logic gate is connected to a long trace or used to drive many other gates (high fanout) the propagation delay increases substantially.

 Networking

 In computer networks, propagation delay is the amount of time it takes for the head of the signal to travel from the sender to the receiver.
 It can be computed as the ratio between the link length and the propagation speed over the specific medium.

 Propagation delay is equal to d / s where d is the distance and s is the wave propagation speed.
 In wireless communication, s=c, i.e. the speed of light.
 In copper wire, the speed s generally ranges from .59c to .77c.
 This delay is the major obstacle in the development of high-speed computers and is called the interconnect bottleneck in IC systems.